SiddheshP1996/QR-Code-Image-Generator-using-NodeJS/README.md

 # QR-Code-Image-Generator-using-NodeJS

-<li>I had made an attempt to create a qr-code-image-generator using NodeJS JavaScript Runtime Environment.</li>
+<strong>I had made an attempt to create a qr-code-image-generator using NodeJS JavaScript Runtime Environment.</strong>
 <ol>
   <li>Installed inquirer and qr-image npm packages to generate the qr-code image as per the url input.</li>
   <li>Imported inquirer object from inquirer package and qr object from qr-image package.</li>